openphacts/BridgeDb_Old/README.txt

 2) http://localhost:8080/OPS-IMS to be running and include the test data This can be either org.bridgedb.uri.ws.server-*.war or something that extends the the bridgeDB's uri.ws.server.war such as the the IMS's ws.server-*.war
-3) http://localhost:8080/BridgeDb to be running and include the test data 3 is optional as all Core client tests are repeated in OPS Client Maven will skip the client tests if the localhost server is not found.
+3) http://localhost:8080/OPS-IMS to be running the war created by the URI webserver Server module.
+   With test data which can be loaded using the class SetupWithTestData in the URI Loader module Maven will skip the client tests if the localhost server is not found.

 Note: There is an ant build but it may not work in the OpenPhacts branch(es)
       As of writing the ant build is broken in most OpenPhacts branch(es)